Combinatorial generation via permutation languages. III. Rectangulations: Preliminaries

 \subsection{Insertion of rectangles}

 The idea of insertion is to add a new rectangle into the bottom-right corner of the rectangulation.
-Given a rectangulation~$R\in\cR_n$, we first define a set of points in~$R$ that can become the top-left corner of the newly added rectangle; see Figure~\ref{fig:insertion}.
+Given a rectangulation~$R\in\cR_{n-1}$, we first define a set of points in~$R$ that can become the top-left corner of the newly added rectangle; see Figure~\ref{fig:insert-order}.

-For any rectangle~$r$ in~$R\in\cR_n$, $n\geq 1$, that touches the bottom boundary of~$R$, we consider all edges forming the left side of~$r$, and from every such edge we select one interior point, and we refer to it as a \emph{vertical insertion point}.
+For any rectangle~$r$ in~$R\in\cR_{n-1}$, $n\geq 2$, that touches the bottom boundary of~$R$, we consider all edges forming the left side of~$r$, and from every such edge we select one interior point, and we refer to it as a \emph{vertical insertion point}.

 Similarly, for any rectangle~$r$ in~$R$ that touches the right boundary of~$R$, we consider the set of all edges forming the top side of~$r$, and from every such edge we select one interior point, and we refer to it as a \emph{horizontal insertion point}.
 Combinatorially it does not make a difference which interior point of each edge is selected.

-We order the insertion points linearly, by sorting all vertical insertion points lexicographically by their $(x,y)$-coordinates, followed by all horizontal insertion points sorted lexicographically by their $(y,x)$-coordinates; see Figure~\ref{fig:insertion}.
+We order the insertion points linearly, by sorting all vertical insertion points lexicographically by their $(x,y)$-coordinates, followed by all horizontal insertion points sorted lexicographically by their $(y,x)$-coordinates; see Figure~\ref{fig:insert-order}.
 We write $I(R)=(q_1,q_2,\ldots,q_\nu)$ for the sequence of all insertion points ordered in this linear order.
 In particular, $\nu=\nu(R)$ denotes the number of insertion points.